 Encourage Bravery: Acknowledge their courage in facing situations that may seem trivial to others.

-Diagnostic Measures (MRI, CT-Scan) and Claustrophobia
+Claustrophobia During Diagnostic Measures (MRI, CT-Scan)

 For individuals with claustrophobia, it is important to disclose this condition before proceeding with an MRI study.
 They can share possible medication alternatives to help relieve anxiety.
 Inquire about these methods such as licensed open MRI machines and calming strategies during the neuro magnetic imaging, like access to a panic button.
 Moreover, you can try some relaxation procedures such as deep breathing and even imagery that will help you keep calm during the ordeal.